Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Backups tab.
+2. Click the name of your cluster and open the Backups tab.

-3. Click for the backup you need and then click Delete backup.
+3. Click for the backup in question and select Delete backup.

 To delete a cluster backup:

-1. View the description of the CLI command to delete a ClickHouse® cluster backup:
+1. See the description of the CLI command for deleting a ClickHouse® cluster backup:

 yc managed-clickhouse backup delete --help